Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Ages}

-Radioactive dating of meteorites provides an absolute measure of the age of the Solar System, together with constraints on the time scales of some phases of planet formation.
-The details are beyond the scope of these lectures; typical numbers quoted are a Solar System age of 4.57~Gyr, a time scale for the formation of large bodies within the asteroid belt of $< 5$~Myr \citep{wadhwa06}, and a time scale for final assembly of the Earth of $\sim 100$~Myr.
+Radioactive dating of meteorites provides an absolute age of the Solar System, together with constraints on the time scales of some phases of planet formation.
+The details are an important topic that is not part of these lectures.
+Typical numbers quoted are a Solar System age of 4.57~Gyr, a time scale for the formation of large bodies within the asteroid belt of $< 5$~Myr \citep{wadhwa06}, and a time scale for final assembly of the Earth of $\sim 100$~Myr.